Bermx97/Photo-Caption-Contest/README.md

 ## Features

 - User registration and login
+- Edit your username directly from your profile
 - Add captions to images stored in the database
-- Editing and deleting your captions
+- Edit and delete your captions
 - Like other users' captions (only one like per user per caption)
 - Real-time caption sorting by popularity
 - Implemented server-side pagination for captions (limit & offset)